 New York’s Climate Smart Communities Program

-The New York Climate Smart Communities program is a partnership between local communities and six state agencies designed to address climate change.
+The New York Climate Smart Communities program is a partnership between local communities and state agencies designed to address climate change.
 Communities voluntarily sign the Climate Smart Communities Pledge and receive technical support and guidance from state agencies.
-As of April 2013, one hundred and fifteen communities are part of the program; most are located along the Atlantic and Great Lakes coasts.
+As of 2021, 345 communities are part of the program, most of which are located along the Atlantic and Great Lakes coasts.

 New York will experience increased average temperatures, flooding, extreme weather events, runoff, water supply and quality issues, droughts, shifting habitats and species’ ranges, and sea level rise as a result of climatic changes (Frumhoff et al. 2007).
-The New York Climate Smart Communities Program is supported by five state agencies – the Departments of Environmental Conservation, State, and Transportation, and the Energy Research and Development Authority and Public Service Commission.
+The New York Climate Smart Communities Program is supported by state agencies, including the Departments of Environmental Conservation, Public Service, State, Transportation, and Health, the Power Authority, and the Energy Research and Development Authority.
 It combines mitigation and adaptation responses to limit or eliminate the effects of climate change on local communities (e.g., towns, villages, cities, counties).
 Benefits of local community involvement include cost savings for local taxpayers through reduced energy costs and increased energy efficiency, increased opportunities for green energy job growth, and improving existing and designing new infrastructure to withstand the effects of climate change (Department of Environmental Conservation 2009).

-- Developing goals and a climate action plan
+- Developing goals and climate action plans for the community and government operations

 - Educating local businesses, organizations, and citizens on efforts that can be taken